CargoBridge/.github/profile/README.md

+## 📄 License

+Unless otherwise stated, contributions to CargoBridge are licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

+The open-source parts of CargoBridge are released under AGPL-3.0.
+However, certain components.
+Including the main production back-end and related infrastructure remain proprietary and are **not** part of the open-source release.

+Some parts of this project may include or build upon third-party libraries that are licensed under their own terms (e.g., MIT, Apache 2.0, etc.).
+Those components remain subject to their respective licenses.

 Thank you for your interest in contributing to CargoBridge 🚚✨ We’re building the next-generation AI-powered Marketplace & Transport Management System (TMS) for Europe & beyond.